spencerk80/Student-Management/README.md

 # Student Management
-This is a simple RESTful api for manipulating and storing data about students and courses
+This is a simple Spring Boot RESTful api for manipulating and storing data about students and courses